GCDigitalFellows/GCDRI_databases/sections/9-excel_v_db.md

 [<<< Back](8-importcsv.md) - [Next >>>](10-pyplussql-pseudo.md)

-# Time to pause and reflect
+# Pause and reflect

-### Why would you learn how to use relational databases when you already know Excel*?
+### Why learn relational databases when I know Excel?

 1. ##### Data integrity
 	- Databases force every value in a particular field to be one data type